Can I try a ride before becoming a member?

 How many rides are on a weekend event?

 Because we gather the previous evening we’re ready to get a good start on the main ride.
-On the last day of the event,
+On the last day of the event, we break camp to head home, so a ride that morning tends to be a half day.

-So for example, on a normal two-day weekend, we would haul to the ride site after work on Friday, have a day-long ride on Saturday, and then a half-day ride on Sunday so we have time to pack up and head home Sunday aft.
+So for example, on a normal two-day weekend, we would haul to the ride site after work on Friday, have a day-long ride on Saturday, and then a half-day ride on Sunday so we have time to pack up and head home Sunday afternoon.

 On a long weekend, the members will haul to the ride site Friday evening after work, have a day-long ride on both Saturday and Sunday, and a half-day ride on the Monday.